A beaver dam on a small river.

 Featured Story

-Why Safe Fish Passage Matters for Water Quality
+Why Fish Passage Matters for Water Quality

 Learn about the surprising and critical relationship between clean water, mussels, and fish passage in hydropower.
 This article by Director of Communications and External Affairs Kate Stirr was featured as the lead story in the NHA's POWERHOUSE publication.